• Add description, images, menus and links to your mega menu

 Who Invented Specialty Coffee?

 The term "specialty coffee" was first coined by Erna Knutsen in 1974, in the Tea & Coffee Trade Journal.
+When asked, what are specialty coffee beans?
 She described coffee beans grown in unique micro-climates that produce exceptional flavors.

-Knutsen’s insights helped spark the Third Wave Coffee Movement, which prioritizes quality, sustainability, and ethical sourcing—leading to the coffee culture we celebrate today.
+Knutsen’s insights helped spark the Third Wave Coffee Movement, also known as specialty coffee shops, which prioritizes quality, sustainability, and ethical sourcing—leading to the coffee culture we celebrate today.

 Specialty Coffee vs. Premium Coffee vs. Gourmet Coffee